MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 When you set up HoloLens 2 devices for the Windows Autopilot program, your users can follow a simple process to provision the devices from the cloud.

 This Autopilot program supports Autopilot self-deploying mode to provision HoloLens 2 devices as shared devices under your tenant.
 Self-deploying mode leverages the device's preinstalled OEM image and drivers during the provisioning process.
 A user can provision the device without putting the device on and going through the Out-of-the-box Experience (OOBE).
-To learn more about Windows Autopilot click [here](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot).
+To learn more about Windows Autopilot for Windows 10 click [here](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-autopilot).

 When a user starts the Autopilot self-deploying process, the process completes the following steps: